 On this page: Links to articles of interest followed by a paragraph or two from the article

-The research focused on inositol hexaphosphate (IP6), a major constituent of high-fiber diets.
+The research focused on inositol hexaphosphate (IP6), a major constituent of high-fibre diets.
 Prostate cancer occurs at similar rates in Asian and in Western cultures, yet tends to progress in the latter but not in the former.
 Asian diets are high in IP6, whereas Western culture diets generally are not, explained study coauthor Komal Raina, PhD, of the University of Colorado Cancer Center in Aurora, Colorado, in a statement issued by the facility.

 Raina’s team fed mice with transgenic adenocarcinoma of the prostate with 1%, 2%, or 4% IP6 in drinking water from age 4 weeks until age 28 weeks.
 Control mice received plain water.